Elite: All Characters Ranked According To Their Likeability

-One of Lu's major turning points is when she can finally separate herself from Guzman and realise their relationship was never meant to be.
+One of Lu's major turning points is when she can finally separate herself from Guzman and realize their relationship was never meant to be.

 Unlike many of her contemporaries, Lu chooses to use her heartbreak to concentrate on herself rather than seeking solace in a new relationship.

-One of the most adored relationships on the programme was the will-they-won't-they between Nadia and Guzman, so it was heartbreaking to see it come to an end.
+One of the most adored relationships on the program was the will-they-won't-they between Nadia and Guzman, so it was heartbreaking to see it come to an end.

 Samu, who may be considered the show's protagonist, is fair and gentle but frequently finds himself smitten with the wrong woman.